-- your multisite website is set up like this: Apache Multisite
+- your multisite website is like this: Apache Multisite

-You can apply these concepts to any server set up, and to any web daemon.
-While we are assuming Apache here, you can definitely use this for Nginx as well.
+You can apply these concepts to any server set up and any web daemon.
+While we are assuming Apache here, you can also use this for Nginx.

 - mybrokenaxel = (site1.com) user = mybroken